 - Shut off water to your outdoor faucets.
 The shut-off valve may be located inside, such as in your basement or crawlspace.
 Once you locate the valve, simply turn off the water to any outdoor faucets.

 - Drain water from the outdoor faucets.
 Once the water is shut off, open the faucet to drain water from the pipes and hose.
 Roll up and store your hose indoors to keep it in good condition.
 Then, leave the faucet open so any water can flow out with ease.

 - Insulate any exposed pipes.
 Fiberglass covers, heat tape, and other forms of pipe insulation can help prevent freezing.
 This step is especially important for any pipes that will still carry water during winter.

 Professional Plumbing Winterization

 If you have a complicated plumbing system or you want to be 100% sure that your pipes are perfectly protected for the winter, it may help to call a professional.
-That’s where the experts at D & F Plumbing can help!
+That’s where the experts at D&F Plumbing, Heating and Cooling can help!
 Serving the Portland metropolitan and SW Washington area, our experienced plumbing professionals can help keep your pipes safe and sound without the hassle.
 Contact us today to schedule a winterization!